ioccc-src/winner/1989/README.md

 executable regular file.

-The Makefile always uses the portable version of the ["Best self modifying program"](fubar/) because there as no loss of functionality in using it.
+The Makefile always uses the portable version of the ["Best self modifying program"](fubar/) because there is no loss of functionality in using it.
 In the case of the ["Best game"](tromp/) winner, however, some functionality is lost in the portable version and so the Makefile uses the original program.
 System V users may need to change the Makefile